 S-map is Manaaki Whenua’s ongoing project to map New Zealand's soil resources at a nominal 1:50 000 scale.
 S-map Online is the web delivery service for S-map and has been developed and is operated by Manaaki Whenua's Informatics team.

-As of May 2017, S-map coverage stood at 30% of New Zealand.
-More than half (56%) of New Zealand’s multiple use land (horticulture, cropping, and intensive pasture systems) has been covered by S-map, but less than a quarter for the other land classes (extensive pasture/forestry and conservation) have been covered.
+As of October 2018, S-map coverage stood at 34% of New Zealand.
+Nearly two-thirds (63%) of New Zealand’s multiple use land (LUC 1-4: horticulture, cropping, and intensive pasture systems) has been covered by S-map, but less than a quarter for the other land use classes (LUC 5-8: extensive pasture/forestry and conservation) have been covered.
 Coverage varies greatly between regions, reflecting the availability of legacy surveys at an appropriate scale and the degree of investment by different regional councils in soil mapping.
-(Waikato, Bay of Plenty and Canterbury are the regions with highest S-map coverage (>40%)).
+Waikato (72%), Bay of Plenty (59%) and Canterbury (46%) are the regions with highest S-map coverage.
 When completed, S-map will provide harmonized soil mapping for New Zealand to support a vast array of applications at local, regional, and national scales.

 The S-map project has integrated existing surveys and undertaken a number of new surveys to increase coverage and harmonize mapped soil attributes and properties.
 The system uses an inferencing engine to infer soil property information where this would otherwise be unavailable.
 This system is a key component in supporting sustainable development and scientific modelling within New Zealand.